jeromefellus-sekoia/meshroom/docs/tutorial.md

       - {}
 ```

-We thus added:
+We just added:

-* a capability to consume the `threats` topic in **push** mode (that is, producers will actively call our myedr instance to provide original CTI data to it), following the STIX standard, well known for exchanging CTI artifacts
+* a capability to **consume** the `threats` topic in **push** mode (that is, producers will actively call our myedr instance to provide original CTI data to it), following the well-known STIX standard.
-* a capability to produce `threats` in **pull** mode (that is, 3rd-parties will have to query an API GET endpoint to obtain CTI from our myedr instance), again as STIX bundles.
+* a capability to **produce** `threats` in **pull** mode (that is, 3rd-parties will have to query an API GET endpoint to obtain CTI from our myedr instance), again as STIX bundles.
-* a execution capability for `search_threat` action, which by default works in push mode (triggers must make an active call to this executor to perform the action).
-No particular format constraint is set for it, 3rd-parties will have to figure out the expected payload to get a successful search.
+* an **execution** capability for `search_threat` action, which by default works in **push** mode (triggers must make an active call to this executor to perform the action).
+No particular format constraint is set for it, 3rd-parties will have to figure out the expected payload to send to get a successful search.

-Let's assume the CTI production and consumption APIs are builtin in myedr, but the threat search isn't available via API out-of-the-box.
-However, imagine myedr exposes a plugin mechanism to add such new external surface.
+Let's assume that while the CTI production and consumption APIs are builtin in myedr, the threat search isn't available via API out-of-the-box.
+But myedr exposes a plugin mechanism to add such new external surface.
 We can then implement a `@setup` hook that will leverage this mechanism to automate the setup of our search_threat capabilities on a live myedr instance:

-* Create a `search_threat.py` file containing
+* Create the `products/myedr/search_threat.py` file containing

 ```py
 from meshroom.decorators import setup